 My original journey into counselling started many years ago with the work & contact I used to have with parents of premature &/or very sick neonates & with parents whose babies had not survived.
 Originally trained in a humanistic model, continued professional development, additional training & experience has resulted in an eclectic approach to counselling, utilising the many skills I have developed to match the needs of the client.

 My practice is based in the comfort of my own home.
-I work with both short & long term clients offering face to face counselling.
+I work with both short & long term clients offering face to face or online counselling.
 An initial session will give us both the opportunity to meet, assess what your needs are & if I am able to help you on your journey.

 Training, qualifications & experience

 I am a BACP Accredited Counsellor.
 I was originally trained in humanistic counselling, however with extensive additional training and continual professional development over the past 17 years, I would now class my counselling approach as eclectic.